 Professional groups (such as nurses);

-School health professionals (such as school nurses, school counselors, and social workers); and
+School health professionals (such as school nurses, school counselors, and social workers) including the District’s Coordinator of Health Services; and

 Community members.

-The SNPAAC shall provide written recommendations to the District’s Child Nutrition Director concerning menus and other foods sold in the school cafeteria.
+Quarterly, the SNPAAC shall provide written recommendations to the District’s Child Nutrition Director concerning menus and other foods sold in the school cafeteria.
 Such recommendations shall be based, at least in part, on the information the Committee receives from the District on the requirements and standards of the National School Lunch Program and from menus for the National School Lunch Program and other food sold in the school cafeteria on a quarterly basis.

-The SNPAAC will meet at least quarterly.
+The SNPAAC will meet at least monthly during the school year.
 Meeting dates for the SNPAAC will be placed on the District’s calendar.

 School Health Coordinator